ong-osmond/Employee-Summary-Generator/README.md

   6. Can get id via getId()
   7. Can get email via getEmail()
   8. getRole() should return "Employee"

   Manager:

-  9. Can set office number via constructor argument (3 ms)
+  9. Can set office number via constructor argument
-  10. getRole() should return "Manager" (1 ms)
+  10. getRole() should return "Manager"
   11. Can get office number via getOffice()

   Engineer:

-  12. Can set GitHUb account via constructor (2 ms)
+  12. Can set GitHUb account via constructor
-  13. getRole() should return "Engineer" (1 ms)
+  13. getRole() should return "Engineer"
   14. Can get GitHub username via getGithub()

   Intern:

-  15. Can set school via constructor (3 ms)
+  15. Can set school via constructor
   16. getRole() should return "Intern"
   17. Can get school via getSchool()

 Additional tests have been included for positive and exception cases.
+Please refer to the test files.

 ## Questions: